Implementing the close action

 be set in the context of DIALOG.

-The close action in singular dialogs
+The close action in singular data handling dialogs

-INPUT ARRAY, CONSTRUCT, DISPLAY ARRAY or
+INPUT, INPUT ARRAY, CONSTRUCT, DISPLAY

-action is fired.
+close action is fired.

 If no explicit ON ACTION close handler is defined, the close